Han River BBQ at Arisu Manchan: Seoul Dining Guide & Review

 A look inside the market — pick your meats, sides, and drinks before BBQ time ^^

-With your table number, head into the market, pick your food, and pay at the counter.
+With your table number, head into the market, pick your food and drinks, then pay at the counter.
+Think of it as “BBQ grocery shopping” before your meal.^^

 Basic table setting with chopsticks, scissors, and side dishes